-When you make a request to start a new screen share, the JSON content that you get back will contain a
+When you make a request to start a new screen share, the JSON content that you receive will contain a

 viewerUrl.
 You can integrate the viewer by either redirecting the user to the